-Dr. Ronald Charles Brooksbank was born on the 9th of February, 1937 in Dover Township, Chatham-Kent.
-His parents were Charles William Brooksbank and the former Mary Eleanor Anderson.
-He had a younger sister Shirley (Brooksbank) Logan-Wickwire who currently lives in Toronto.
+Dr. Ronald Charles Brooksbank was born in Dover Township (Chatham-Kent), Ontario on the 9th of February, 1937.
+Dr. Brooksbank’s parents were Charles William Brooksbank and the former Mary Eleanor Anderson.
+He had a younger sister named Shirley (Brooksbank) Logan-Wickwire who currently lives in Toronto.
 Dr. Brooksbank was educated in a one-room schoolhouse in Dover Township on the 12th concession.
 His family moved to Wallaceburg while his father recovered from an injury and Dr. Brooksbank attended D.A.
 Gordon School for grades 4 and 5.
 The family later moved to Chatham Township-17th concession and Dr. Brooksbank attended S.S. #16 and #23 in Dover Township and then Wallaceburg District High School.

 The University of Western Ontario was Dr. Brooksbank’s alma mater where he graduated in 1959 with an honors B.Sc. degree.
 In 1963 he graduated M.D. from the University of Western Ontario Medical School.
 He interned at the Hamilton Civic Hospital from 1963 to 1964.
 Upon completing his internship, Dr. Brooksbank joined the Wellington Clinic in Wallaceburg practicing family medicine.

 Kathleen “Joyce” Haslam became Dr. Brooksbank’s wife on the 25th of August, 1962.
 She was from Harrow, Ontario and her parents were Kathleen and Robert Haslam.
 Mrs. Brooksbank graduated in 1959 from the University of Western Ontario with a B.A. in Secretarial Science.
 Dr. and Mrs. Brooksbank had four children; Jennifer, Heather, Alison and Robert “Bobby”.